giampaolo/psutil/docs/index.rst

      .. versionchanged:: 3.5.0 added `uss` field on Linux, OSX and Windows.
      .. versionchanged:: 3.5.0 added `pss` field on Linux.
+     .. versionchanged:: 3.5.0 this method has more chances to throw :class:`AccessDenied` exceptions than in previous psutil versions.

   .. method:: memory_percent(memtype="rss")